suiGn/cleaker/README.md

 	- cleaker.me
 	- What do you want to want?
 	- get.run.manage your own data.
-	- Connect to
+	- Connect to the Vault,
-	  - Catalogue your web surfing and interests.
+	  - Build collections:
 	      *Decide your sources of information.

                                     GUI MAP